spuithori/svelte-ionic-app/README.md

   - https://github.com/Tommertom/svelte-ionic-conference-demo
   - `npx degit Tommertom/svelte-ionic-conference-demo svelte-ionic-conference-demo`

+Would you like to start any of the above in your favorite framework (React, Vue or Angular), just use the Ionic CLI to start the app: `ionic start --type=angular|vue|react`.
+Ionic CLI is easy to install: `npm i -g @ionic/cli`. https://ionicframework.com/docs/cli/commands/start.

-Or clone the repo of the full-demo-app and remove whatever you don't need:
+Or clone the repo of the full-demo-app to play with its code:

 ```bash
 npx degit Tommertom/svelte-ionic-app svelte-ionic-app